Salvia apiana

 Drought: adapted to 5 months of summer drought

-Notes: wild populations are currently being illegally over-harvested for profit.
+Notes: wild populations of S. apiana are currently being illegally over-harvested for profit.
 For those who wish to smudge with white sage we strongly encourage finding ethically-sourced products or making your own smudge sticks from nursery-grown plants.